What is TPS | New applicants | Current TPS holders | Work permit | Travel permit | Other protection | Find help

-You can now apply for TPS Haiti through August 3, 2024.
-That is also the last day you can have temporary protected status under the new designation.
+You can now re-register for TPS Haiti through March 27, 2023.
+You can also apply for TPS Haiti for the first time through August 3, 2024.
+The last day you can have temporary protected status for Haiti is now August 3, 2024.

 If you have TPS, you can: